 Either you love coconut or your hate it and I happen to adore everything about coconut.
 Coconut is a great way to add flavor to your desserts and the texture is incredible!
 If you are a fan of Mounds or Bounty Bars you need to try this recipe.

 When you bite into one of these chewy keto coconut bars, it’s pretty hard to resist going back for a second.
 They are rich, but not so rich they are overwhelming.
 Take them to potlucks, parties, picnics, or even throw one in your lunch box for an afternoon treat.
 Everyone says they are delicious!
+They are a simplified version of my popular keto macaroons.

 What You’ll Need